Here's how you can get enough of this important vitamin without risking your skin in the process, and how to recognize vitamin D deficiency symptoms.

 The National Institutes of Health recommends that adults get 600 international units (IU) of vitamin D daily.
 People over the age of 70 need 800 IU.
 If you don’t get enough sun exposure, and you’re not making up the difference with diet or a supplement, you could have a vitamin D deficiency.

 It can be hard to tell whether you’re deficient by looking for symptoms alone because irritability, sweating, and a depressed mood can herald many different conditions.
 Even symptoms of a more serious deficiency, like bone pain and muscle weakness, can be hard to pinpoint as a lack of vitamin D.

 Not sure of your vitamin D status?
 Get a blood test from your doctor to find out whether you need more.
 Testing is a good idea for people at risk for a deficiency because they get very little sun and eat few vitamin D-rich foods, or they have GI, kidney, or liver disorders.

 How can you balance your need for vitamin D with concerns over skin cancer?
 Expose your skin to the sun, but get the timing right.
-“We need about 10 to 15 minutes of daily sun exposure for proper vitamin D levels,” says Ida Orengo, MD, professor of dermatology and director of the Mohs/Dermatologic Surgery Unit at Baylor College of Medicine.
-After your 15 minutes are up, go inside or apply a broad-spectrum sunscreen if you plan to be outside longer.
+You need about 10 to 15 minutes of daily sun exposure for proper vitamin D levels.
+After your 15 minutes are up, go inside, or apply a broad-spectrum sunscreen if you plan to be outside longer.